dbeniciorj/J.A.R.V.I.S/README.md

 ```

-### If you have problems with libs above you can try the respective packages found under Ubuntu:
+### If you have problems with libs above you can try the respective packages found under VS and Ubuntu:
 ```
 jsonlib (jsonlib-python3)
 PyAudio (python3-pyaudio)